halcyonnouveau/clorinde/README.md

 ![license](https://img.shields.io/badge/License-APACHE--2.0%2FMIT-blue)
 [![dependency status](https://deps.rs/repo/github/halcyonnouveau/clorinde/status.svg)](https://deps.rs/repo/github/halcyonnouveau/clorinde)

 Clorinde generates type-checked Rust interfaces from PostgreSQL queries, with an emphasis on compile-time safety and high performance.
-It is a fork of [Cornucopia](https://github.com/cornucopia-rs/cornucopia) that enhances the original with an improved architecture and expanded capabilities.
-Clorinde works by preparing your queries against an actual database and then running an extensive validation suite on them.
+It works by preparing your queries against an actual database and then running an extensive validation suite on them.
 Rust code is then generated into a separate crate, which can be imported and used in your project.

 The basic premise is thus to:

 1. Write your PostgreSQL queries.
 2. Use Clorinde to generate a crate with type-safe interfaces to those queries.
 3. Import and use the generated code in your project.

+You can learn more about using Clorinde by reading our [book](https://halcyonnouveau.github.io/clorinde/), or you can get a quickstart by looking at our [examples](https://halcyonnouveau.github.io/clorinde/examples.html).

+> [!NOTE]
+> Clorinde is a fork of [Cornucopia](https://github.com/cornucopia-rs/cornucopia) that enhances the original with an improved architecture and expanded capabilities.
+Visit the [migration guide](https://halcyonnouveau.github.io/clorinde/introduction/migration_from_cornucopia.html) if you are moving over an existing codebase with Cornucopia.

 ## Key Features